- Other advanced democracies organize, fund, train, arm, and discipline their police officers differently than the United States does.

-A September 2020 analysis of thirty-four U.S. cities found that, despite public pressure, more than half planned to increase or maintain their level of spending on police for the 2021 fiscal year.
+A January 2021 analysis of the fifty largest U.S. cities found that, despite public pressure, more than half increased their spending on police for the 2021 fiscal year.
 During the November 2020 elections, no jurisdictions had ballot initiatives to directly reduce police funding.
 Still, voters in Los Angeles County, California, approved a measure that requires the county to spend 10 percent of its general fund budget on alternatives to incarceration, such as youth outreach programs and mental health care.

 U.S. municipalities and states can receive financial and material support from the federal government.
-For example, the Department of Defense transfers excess military equipment to police, which has recently raised concerns that American police have become overly militarized.
+For example, the Department of Defense transfers excess military equipment to police, which has raised concerns that American police have become overly militarized.
+In the wake of protests over Floyd’s murder, the legislation that authorized the Pentagon’s spending for fiscal year 2021 prohibited transfers of certain equipment, including weaponized drones.
 Canada’s military also supplies police with equipment.